matthewclegg/partialCI/README.md

 # partialCI
 R package for fitting the partially cointegrated model

-A collection of time series is said to be partially cointegrated if they have a linear combination that is partially autoregressive, e.g., that can be represented as a sum of an autoregressive series without unit roots and a random walk.
+A collection of time series is partially cointegrated if a linear combination of these time series can be found so that the residual spread is partially autoregressive - meaning that it can be represented as a sum of an autoregressive series and a random walk.
+This concept is useful in modeling certain sets of financial time series and beyond, as it allows for the spread to contain transient and permanent components alike.
+Partial cointegration has been introduced by Clegg and Krauss (2016) <http://hdl.handle.net/10419/140632>, along with a large-scale empirical application to financial market data.
+The partialCI package comprises estimation, testing, and simulation routines for partial cointegration models in state space.
+Clegg et al. (2017) <http://hdl.handle.net/10419/150014> provide an in in-depth discussion of the package functionality as well as illustrating examples in the fields of finance and macroeconomics.
 If a collection of time series is partially cointegrated, then the spread between them can be interepreted as a mean-reverting series that has possibly been contaminated with a (hopefully small) random walk.
-This may be useful in modeling certain sets of financial time series.

-To use the partialCI package, you will need to start by installing it, which can be done using devtools:
+The developer version can be find on Github.
+To use the developer version of the partialCI package, you will need to start by installing it, which can be done using devtools:

 ```